mbcharbonneau/HomeControl/README.md

-# MonsterPit
+# Home Control
-Welcome to the Monster Pit!
+Welcome home!

-Monster Pit is home automation app for iOS, built in Swift.
+Home Control is home automation app for iOS, built in Swift.
 You probably won't have much luck simply forking this project for your own use.
 There's a lot going on, and it's all built for my own custom hardware and room layout!

 ![Screenshot](http://mbcharbonneau.com/files/MonsterPit.png)